 7) Is there a certain amount of an employee's pay that can be given before payday, and how is that calculated?
 Are garnishments and benefit deductions factored in?

 DailyPay creates a personalized profile for every user that accounts for differences in their net pay profile.
 This profile informs what we call the advance rate (or net-to-gross pay ratio).
 We are the only vendor that creates this personalized profile for each employee.
 The DailyPay advance rate is dynamic, meaning that as the pay profile of an employee changes, the advance rate will change to accurately reflect the net pay owed to the employee.
 This enables the user to enjoy continuous, full access to the product, even if they have a non-standard pay profile (e.g., garnishments, benefits in arrears).
 The dynamic advance rate accounts for these unique employee considerations by adjusting the amount made available to the employee in the Available Balance so that amount will be net of these adjustments.
 The dynamic advance rate enables the employer to offer the benefit on a universal basis and not restrict access to only employees with certain pay profiles.
-DailyPay is the only provider who offers up to 100% of net wages to salaried employees.
+DailyPay is the only provider who offers up to 100% of net income to salaried employees.

 8) If employees are paid daily on-demand how is overtime pay calculated?